-Counting in 2014 over 8.6 million employees in the 23 countries (nearly 7 million in the W/N/S countries and over 1.6 million in the CEE countries), wage employment in the wholesale industry was fourth in rank among the five industries.
-Table A6.7 shows that the total employment share of the wholesale industry came at 4.2%, with a small difference between the average in the W/N/S countries (4.2%) and that in the CEE countries (4.0%).
-The variation in employment shares across countries was somewhat lower than in the other industries though still considerable, with the lowest wholesale shares found for Italy (3.2%) and Finland (3.5%), and the highest for Denmark (7.3%) and Lithuania (5.9%).
+Counting in 2014 over 8.6 million employees in the 23 countries (nearly 7 million in the W/N/S countries and over 1.6 million in the CEE countries), wage employment in the wholesale industry was fourth in rank among the five industries studied.
+The total employment share of the wholesale industry came at 4.2%, with a small difference between the average in the W/N/S countries (4.2%) and that of the CEE countries (4.0%).
+The variation in employment shares across countries was somewhat lower than in other industries though still considerable, with the lowest shares found for Italy (3.2%) and Finland (3.5%), and the highest for Denmark (7.3%) and Lithuania (5.9%). .
+19

 According to the available Eurostat information the retail industry was by 2014 the largest single sector overall of the five industries studied, accounting in the 23 countries for more than 14.5 million employees: over 12.1 million in the W/N/S EU countries and over 2.3 million in the CEE countries (Table A6.5).
-According to Table A6.7 retail employment took 7.0% of total wage employment (headcount) in the 23 countries, 7.3% in the W/N/S EU country group and 5.7% in the CEE group.
+Retail employment took 7.0% of total wage employment (headcount) in the 23 countries, 7.3% in the W/N/S EU country group and 5.7% in the CEE group.
 Across countries the employment shares of retailing varied widely, from 4.6% in Italy and the Czech Republic up to nearly 10% in Ireland, 10.2% in the United Kingdom and 10.3% in Latvia.
-It should be noted that their shares calculated in FTEs would be one to 2.2% points lower because of the large incidence of part-time workers in the retail industry (authors' calculations based on Eurostat Annual Enterprise Statistics; Trawinska 2012).
+It should be noted that their shares calculated in FTEs would be one or two %points lower because of the large incidence of part-time workers in the retail industry (authors' calculations based on Eurostat Annual enterprise statistics; Trawinska 2012).